Kurrawong/gswa-rdf-delta-consumer/event_persistence_consumer/README.md

 ## Setting up the topic

-Create a new topic `rdf-delta-consumer-events`.
+Create a new topic `rdf-delta`.
 No need to check any additional settings.
 Message ordering is enforced by using sessions in the consumer (subscriber).

 ## Deployment